-Your CV or curriculum vitae, is one of the most important factors in getting the job that you want as it helps you stand out and can be seen as a form of marketing or advertising where you must sell yourself to employers and have it tailored to what they are looking for.
-A CV is essential for when you want to apply for full-time jobs, part-time, internal, external, promotions, new jobs, career changes, internships and work placements with experts saying there are some golden rules in getting your right CV aside from accuracy, spelling and grammar.
+Your resume, is one of the most important factors in getting the job that you want as it helps you stand out and can be seen as a form of marketing or advertising where you must sell yourself to employers and have it tailored to what they are looking for.
+A resume is essential for when you want to apply for full-time jobs, part-time, internal, external, promotions, new jobs, career changes, internships and work placements with experts saying there are some golden rules in getting your right resume aside from accuracy, spelling and grammar.

-Your CV template structure would most likely have these sub headings:
+Your resume template structure would most likely have these sub headings:

-The heading is generally your name followed by ‘CV’ or ‘Curriculum Vitae'
+The heading is generally your name followed by ‘resume’ or ‘Curriculum Vitae'

 Do not write a novel of your autobiography and only give key points that describes you and your strengths.
 Be confident and positive when writing your key statements.
 Also, instead of writing a personal statement, you could replace it with a career summary in what you want to do and why to showcase your future focus and direction.
 This usually grabs an employer's attention as most applicants are still unsure of what they want to do.